noofny/pet-rego-challenge/README.md

 An addition to this is, I would have liked to demonstrate an implementation of contract-based testing [using PACT](https://docs.pact.io/), primarily as a learning exercise but also as a reference point for possible future talks/projects or mentoring colleagues.

+### Logging

+todo

+### Dashboards

+Given more time, I would like to build a basic dashboard in Kibana showing breakdown of customer order volumes, pet type breakdown and other interesting metrics.

+## Remaining Work to Meet The Brief

+- Add endpoint to retrieve the pets for a given owner.
+- Add endpoint to retrieve pets counts aggregated by pet type (for food ordering).

 ## References & Inspiration

 - [GOTO 2014 • REST: I don't Think it Means What You Think it Does • Stefan Tilkov](https://www.youtube.com/watch?v=pspy1H6A3FM)